DuggyL/frontend-milestone-project-2/README.md

 ## User Experience (UX)
 -   ### First Time Visitor Goals
     -   As a First Time Visitor, I want to easily understand the main purpose of the site.
 Play fun memory game and learn more about Alzheimer’s.
     -   As a First Time Visitor, I want to know how to play the game and I want jump straight into the game.
     -   As a First Time Visitor, I want to navigate around the game easily, UI are responsive and maybe play a few more rounds.
     -   As a First Time Visitor, I want to be able to easily navigate throughout the site.
     -   As a First Time Visitor, I want to find more information about Alzheimer's.

 -   ### Returning and Frequent Visitor Goals
     -   As a Returning Visitor, I want to play memory game again.
-    - As a Returning Visitor, I want to find the best way to find more information about Alzheimer's, research and charities.

 ## Main Landing Page Layout
 -   Memory game.